The Devil in Love (novel): Plot

 Don Alvaro, a young but wise man, invokes Satan.
 Upon seeing the young Alvaro, Satan falls in love with him and assumes the appearance of a young woman, Biondetta.
 He follows Alvaro as his page.
 In the journey that unfolds, Satan, disguised as a woman, tries to seduce Alvaro who rejects his advances lest he lose his virginity.
 He is unwilling to compromise his honor by sleeping with a woman before they are married and he will first need his mother’s approval of the union.

 Over the course of their journey, Biondetta (the devil's name as a woman) and Alvaro will grow closer and closer.
 When the protagonist's friend Olympia discovers that Alvaro's "male" servant is in fact of the female sex, she confronts Alvaro, who denies the accusations and sides with his servant.
 Thereafter, Biondetta abandons her life as servant and proceeds to get closer and closer to Alvaro, surviving an assassination attempt by Olympia.
 The devil tries to have sex with Alvaro, before their wedding or Alvaro's mother's blessings, but is rebuffed by Alvaro.
 Biondetta then takes leave, never to be found again.
-Alvaro returns to his family's court, where his mother consoles him that it was all a bad dream and that if he listen to his mother, he will never fall victim to the devil.
+Alvaro returns to his family's court, where his mother consoles him that it was all a bad dream.
+His mother reminds him that if he had listened to her he would never have fallen victim to the devil.